sdparekh/zUMIs/README.md

-# Welcome to zUMIs-dev :wrench: :red_car::dash: :wrench:
+# Welcome to zUMIs :wrench: :red_car::dash: :wrench:

 zUMIs is a fast and flexible pipeline to process RNA-seq data with (or without) UMIs.